 Parents may also slip camper mail to the director on arrival day to be delivered later in the week.

-NOTE: Please do not send any food to your child while they are at camp.
+NOTE: Please do not send packages or any food to your child while they are at camp.
 We do not permit candy or gum at camp and we do not allow the storage of food inside the sleeping cabins.
+ONLY LETTERS WILL BE ACCEPTED.

 A $50 processing fee is charged for all cancellations and/or switching between sessions.
 Full refunds are issued for cancellations received more than 8 weeks prior to the first day of the session in which your child is registered and 50% refunds for cancellations received between 4 to 8 weeks prior to the start date.
 No refund will be issued for any reason if a cancellation is received less than 4 weeks prior to the start date or if your child is sent home due to ill health or behavioral issues.